iter8-tools/docs/docs/tutorials/load-test-grpc/ghaction.md

 The Iter8 action runs an Iter8 experiment by reference to the experiment chart and, optionally, a chart repository.
 The experiment is configured by the definition of a `values.yaml` file.

-Typicall use is to define the configuration file followed by the use of the Iter8 action.
+To use the action to benchmark and validate a gRPC service, use the [load-test-gprc chart](https://github.com/iter8-tools/hub/tree/main/charts/load-test-grpc).
 For example:

 ```yaml
 # Configure experiment using (Helm) values.yaml file